-- Wages may be paid to a CTE counselor (counselor's name and job description required to ensure appropriate time is spent counseling careers). - CTE teacher to initiate a new program of study in an emerging program area (typical allowable number of years is three). - CTE teacher who is acting as the chapter advisor for a CTE student organization such as BPA, DECA, FCCLA, FFA, HOSA, Skills USA, and TSA may be paid a stipend for this additional responsibility. - Substitute teacher salary while CTE teacher is attending professional development.
+- CTE teacher to initiate a new program of study in an emerging program area (typical allowable number of years is three); - CTE teacher who is acting as the chapter advisor for a CTE student organization such as BPA, DECA, FCCLA, FFA, HOSA, Skills USA, and TSA may be paid a stipend for this additional responsibility: - Substitute teacher salary while CTE teacher is attending professional development.

-- On-going CTE teacher salary. - General student population guidance counselor.
+- On-going CTE teacher salary; - o General student population guidance counselor.